168 Film Project Entry Types

 Scripts for these films come from the Write of Passage Screenwriting Competition.
 Producers may license a script (no extra cost) from a Write of Passage screenplay and make a Write of Passage Spotlight film.
 These films compete in their own "Best Of" category.
 Foundational verses for Write of Passage screenplays are predetermined.
 See available Write of Passage scripts and also the "How to License" section.

 Production may begin as soon as choice of script is approved by 168 and entry fees are paid.
 Please submit your request for a script before purchasing entry.
-All films have the same turn-in date.
+Write of Passage films must be uploaded before the last speed film deadline.

 TRT: 12-minutes or less